pbi-tools/pbi-tools/pbi-tools-cli/README.md

 ## Diagnostics

 * Log output can be controlled using the environment variable `PBITOOLS_LogLevel`.
 Allowed values are: *Verbose, Debug, Information, Warning, Error, Fatal*.
-The default is ***Information***, which is also effective when an unknown option has been specified.
+The default is ***Information***, which is also effective when an unknown/invalid option has been specified.